sagemath/trac_to_gh/Issue 8308.md

 # Issue 8308: Make M.entries() an alias for M.list() when M is a matrix

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8308

 Original creator: jason